-It is a useful antibiotic for treating a number of bacterial infections.
+It is a valuable antibiotic for treating several bacterial infections.

-When taken by mouth, common side effects include vomiting, diarrhea, headache, and rash.
+When taken by mouth, typical side effects include vomiting, diarrhea, headache, and rash.
 Other serious side effects include tendon rupture, numbness due to nerve damage, seizures, and psychosis.

 Use in pregnancy is generally not recommended.
 Ofloxacin belongs to the fluoroquinolone family of drugs.
 It works by interfering with the DNA of the bacteria.

 Ofloxacin was patented in 1980 and approved for medical use in 1985.
-It is on the World Health Organization’s Essential Medicines List, the most effective and safest medicines needed in a health system.
+On the World Health Organization’s Essential Medicines List, it is the most effective and safest medicine needed in a health system.

 Ofloxacin is available as a generic drug.
 The wholesale cost in the developing world is about $ 3.27 per month.
 In the United States, a course of treatment costs between $ 50 and $ 100.

 Medical uses of Ofloxacin

 In the United States, Ofloxacin is approved for the treatment of bacterial infections, such as:

 - Community-acquired pneumonia.